ayoabimbola16-oss/discord-reaction-role-manager/README.md

 [1.
 User reacts to a message OR votes on a poll]
                         │
                         ▼
 [2.
-Moderator runs script on local computer:  npm run add]
+Moderator runs script on local computer:  node src/index.js add]
                         │
                         ▼
 [3.
 Script logs in -> Finds reactors/voters -> Assigns role]